-Zuko’s Form Analytics platform shows you where users struggle with your forms.
-Attributes and custom attributes let you segment our behavioural data into groups of users.
+Zuko’s Form Analytics platform shows you where visitors struggle with your forms.
+Attributes and custom attributes let you segment our behavioural data into groups of visitors.

 Think of custom attributes as information you collect about your customers that can be used to identify interesting groups or segments and spot patterns of behaviour.
 You are likely already collecting these, and Zuko’s custom attributes allow you to explore these segments in our reports to see their effect on form behaviour.

-Zuko gives you the power to go in-depth into how your users really interact with your forms or checkouts.
-You can deepen your understanding of your user behaviour by pushing custom attributes into Zuko.
+Zuko gives you the power to go in-depth into how your visitors really interact with your forms or checkouts.
+You can deepen your understanding of your visitor behaviour by pushing custom attributes into Zuko.

-Segmenting data helps you link form behaviour problems to a group of users.
+Segmenting data helps you link form behaviour problems to a group of visitors.
 For example, you may have a high drop-off rate on a field, and by using segmentation you find that mobile visitors who use Safari are struggling with it.
-Or you have a high return-to-field rate and segmentation shows that a specific PPC campaign is delivering users who struggle to complete your forms.
+Or you have a high return-to-field rate and segmentation shows that a specific PPC campaign is delivering visitors who struggle to complete your forms.

 Organisations have their own ways of segmenting data; it could be by basket value, affiliate ID, or the service/product category.
 Our custom attributes allow you to push in this data, then segment your form behaviour data by the metrics that are important to you.